Orange balloon with a string.

 Gaming has become an increasingly popular genre on YouTube, attracting millions of viewers worldwide.
 Among these gamers are several gaming YouTubers with autism who use their platforms to share gameplay experiences and discuss their journeys living with autism.

-Prominent Gaming Youtubers with Autism
+Prominent Gaming YouTubers with Autism

 1. TommyInnit: While primarily known for his Minecraft content, TommyInnit has openly discussed his experiences with ADHD—a condition often co-occurring with autism—leading to conversations around neurodiversity within gaming communities.